midonet/midonet/tests/README.md

 Prerequisites and MDTS package dependencies
 -------------------------------------------

-They can be installed automatically using the following script.
+They can be installed automatically using the following script (only need to run once).
+Most run-time dependencies are now handled inside the docker containers so the software requirements for the host are basically related to compile-time dependencies (e.g. protobufs).

 ```
 midonet/tests$ ./setup_test_server